PantalaLabs/BionicGlove/README.md

 5. after paired, Bionic Glove will blink the blue led at every 3 seconds indicating that it is working and transmitting.
 6. to make sure everything is working , use Putty (or arduino serial monitor) to monitor the serial port.

-REMEMBER: NEVER, NEVER connect your ESP32 to the external power source (VIN) together with the USB cable!
+##### REMEMBER: NEVER, NEVER
+1. never connect your ESP32 to the external power source (VIN) together with the USB cable!
 This will damage your microcontroller.
 There is an specific USB cable to do this task.
+2. never feed VIN with more than 8V.
+There is a high risk to damage your microcontroller.

 #### Dongle Receiver
 1. connect the Dongle to an USB port;